-The TRE Internal Audit function is led by the TransRe Director of Internal Audit, based in New York, USA under the oversight of the TRE Internal Audit key function holder.
 Internal Audit is an independent function that provides objective challenge and assurance over TRE.
 Internal Audit supports TRE in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-Those carrying out the Internal Audit function do not assume any other key functions.